 History: Effective May 1, 2002; amended effective January 1, 2005.

-General Authority: NDCC 43-15-10 Law Implemented: NDCC 43-15-10, 43-15-31.5
+General Authority: NDCC 43-15-10

 61-04-11-05.
 Requirements of written protocol.
-A physician or nurse practitioner may prepare a written protocol governing the administration of medications by injection with an authorized pharmacist for a speci \Box c period of time or purpose.
+A physician or nurse practitioner may prepare a written protocol governing the administration of medications by injection with an authorized pharmacist for a specific period of time or purpose.
 The written protocol may be valid for a time period not to exceed two years, subject to earlier withdrawal by the physician or nurse practitioner.
 The protocol must contain the:

 - 1. Identity of the participating physician or nurse practitioner and the pharmacist; - 2.
 Identity of the immunization or vaccination which may be administered; - 3.
 Identity of the patient or groups of patients to receive the authorized immunization or vaccination; - 4.
 Identity of the authorized routes and sites of administration allowed; - 5.
-Identity of the course of action the pharmacist shall follow in the case of reactions following administration; - 6.
-Identity of the location at which the pharmacist may administer the authorized immunization or vaccination; and - 7.
-Recordkeeping requirements and procedures for noti cation of administration.
+Identity of the course of action the pharmacist shall follow in the case of reactions following administration; - Identity of the location at which the pharmacist may administer the authorized immunization or vaccination; and - 7.
+Recordkeeping requirements and procedures for notification of administration.